jzck/42sh/README.md

 42sh school project.

+By alao, ariard, gwojda, jhalford, wescande.
+Final note : 125/100, best grade possible.

+More than 10 000 lines of pure C, even the library was written by ourselves.
+No memory leaks, no crash were allowed.
+The most impressive project of the first cycle of 42 school cursus.

 Mandatory part:
 - Prompt without line edition.
 - Builtins `cd`, `echo`, `exit`, `env`, `setenv`, `unsetenv` with there options.